KevinOliveiraOfficial/own-kubernetes-linux-machine-guide/README.md

 Only to create simulations for official in-production kubernetes like AWS, Google Cloud Platform, Azure.

 ## Recommended/Minimum requiriments for a new linux machine (node)
-This settings has been tested on CentOS Stream 9 on VM hosted on a Hyper-V on Windows Server 2019
+This settings has been tested on VM (with CentOS Stream 9) hosted on a Hyper-V on Windows Server 2019
 - Storage: 20G ( 12GB is only for S.O and required packages )
 - CPU: 2 cores
 - RAM: 8GB